JonasSievers/Mixture-of-Experts-based-Federated-Learning-for-Energy-Forecasting/README.md

 ### Project structure
 This repsoitory consists of the following parts:
-- **data** folder: Here all datasets and scripts are stored to collect the datasets, preprocess them, and create the final dataset used for the forecasting task.
+- **data** folder: Here are all datasets and scripts to collect the datasets, preprocess them, performe feature engineering and create the final dataset used for the forecasting task.

 ### Install and Run the project